 The Father Language in the New Testament

 As argued elsewhere, Christians call God Father because of the Incarnation.
 Unlike the Old Testament’s uses of the Father language, the New Testament consistently emphasizes that God is the Father of Jesus Christ (e.g., Matthew 3:17, 17:5, John 20:17) and, derivatively, the Father of believers in Jesus.
 Christians refer to God as Father because Jesus introduced God as Father in the Gospels.
 This fact explains why we call God “Abba, Father” – a phrase that doubly names God as Father.
 Jesus introduced believers to a God who was his Father, and his followers used that language thereafter to refer to God (1 Corinthians 8:6, Romans 1:3-4, 2 Corinthians 1:3, Hebrews 1:5, 1 John 4:9, Ephesians 1:3).
-Hence, the New Testament sense of the divine fatherhood language is ontological: God played the role of a father in the conception of Jesus.
+Hence, the New Testament sense of the divine fatherhood language is distinct: God played the role of a father in the conception of Jesus.
 That is what the incarnation is about.
 (See our fuller address of this matter here.)

 Jesus as Yahweh